ioDiken/pionic/README.md

-Pionic - an RPI-based factory test station controller
+Pionic - PI-based Networked Instrument Controller

 Physical configuration:

-    USB network adapter attaches to DUT, gets address 172.31.255.1.
-The DUT will take 172.31.255.2 and set pionic as the gateway.
-If necessary it can also set a static MAC address, since one may not yet have been assigned.

-    The ethernet attaches to factory, expects address assigned by DHCP.
-    Especially, the factory server is on the factory interface.
+    The network interface connects to the factory subnet and receives an address via DHCP.
+The DHCP server is configured to assign a specific IP address for the PI's MAC, presumably correlates to the test station ID.

+    A USB ethernet dongle attaches to the DUT and gets a static IP (defined in pionic.cfg).

-    40-pin connector attaches to optional test hardware.
+    The 40-pin I/O connector attaches to test instrumentation, which is customqqqqqqqqized for the specific test station requires and not in scope of this document.

 Pionic provides:

-    NAT translation from the DUT to the factory/factory server.
-Also, ssh to port 2222 on the factory interface will be forwarded to DUT port 22.
+    NAT translation from the DUT to the factory subnet.
+SSH to port 2222 on the factory interface is forwarded to DUT port 22.

-    Transmit beacon packet every second on the DUT interface, DUT listens for this at boot.
-If detected, it brings up static IP and attempts to download diagnostic tarball from the factory server.
-Note the beacon payload specifies the address and port of the factory server, e.g. "10.2.3.4:80".
+    If enabled in pionic.cfg, the beacon server is started on the DUT interface, this transmits "beacon ethernet packets.
+The DUT listens for beacons during boot, if detected then it enters factory diagnostic mode and brings up pre-defined static IP in the same subnet.

+    Alternatively if the DUT will automatically bring up static IP during boot, it can simply attempt to access Pionic's CGI server, and if a response is received then it enters diagnostic mode.

     Access to test-specific CGI's on port 80, the DUT uses curl e.g.: